nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-db-context.md

     });
     ```
 1. This adds one campsite to the database.
 Add at least five more to the `Campsite[]` so that you will have a number of campsites with which to test your code.
-1. use the `HasData` method to add one `UserProfile` and at least one `Reservation` to the database as well.
+1. Use the `HasData` method to add one `UserProfile` and at least one `Reservation` to the database as well.
 In all cases, make sure that the foreign keys you choose match a primary key in the corresponding table.

 ## Configure the web API to use EF Core
 Add the following using directives at the top of `Program.cs`: